London lifestyle & travels with kids and babies

 Royal Albert Hall must be also one of my favourite places in the world and I watched with excitement in the last year becoming very special for my 4 years old.
 Father Christmas at the Hall is one of the best December treats in London for kids under 7; the Proms are fabulous and in 2017 I have been delighted to introduce it also not to 1 but to 2 4 years olds.

 2018 has been another exciting year for Royal Albert Hall filled with fantastic events.
 Cirque de soleil was back with their outstanding performances; from January 7th to March 4th, there was Ovo for the first time in the UK.
 I have been very lucky to see in Melbourne back in 2013 (when I had my very own OVO!) and it was just out of this world, no doubt at the iconic Royal Albert Hall will be even grander!
 Storytelling and music sessions for 0-4 year olds happened between January to March 22nd.
 There was also an inaugural Festival of Science exploring through a series of concerts, film screenings and comedy events for space – a must see for any sci-fi fans young and old.
 Live music of sci-fi favourites Star Trek, Star Trek Beyond, Close Encounters of the Third Kind, a live-rescoring of Moomins and the Comet, plus intergalactic-inspired music at Space Spectacular and My Great Orchestral Adventure – what a list!
 And of course the Proms and so much more !
-2019 also sounds fabulous at Royal Albert Hall, stay tuned!
+And we are in luck in 2021 RAH is back and celebrating 150 years super festively, stay tuned!